While the Strip is typically the top destination for tourists in Las Vegas, you’ll want to spend at least one day Downtown.

 One of the busiest tourist destinations in Vegas is the Gold & Silver Pawn Shop, featured on the History Channel’s Pawn Stars.
 The lines are long out front, but fans love to see where the reality show is filmed — and maybe even buy a few things for themselves.
 It’s next door to Pawn Plaza, a two-story retail complex with awesome East Coast pizza from Good Pie and barbecue from Rick’s Rollin’ Smoke.

 The Smith Center is a magnificent building where Las Vegas goes to celebrate the performing arts.
 Reynolds Hall hosts touring Broadway shows, the Philharmonic, and the Nevada Ballet.
 There’s also Myron’s Cabaret for small concerts and jazz acts, and the Troesh Studio Theater for minimalist black box productions.
+The Smith Center was closed for most of the pandemic, but is now beginning to welcome shows once again.

 Downtown Arts District

 The fastest growing section of Downtown Las Vegas is the Arts District.
 The area is famous for its second-hand thrift stores and budget shops but also has a vibrant culinary scene.
 Visit Esther’s Kitchen for farm-to-table Italian, Jammyland for Jamaican tapas or Cornish Pasty Co., where hot meals are served inside baked pastries.
-Try the Velveteen Rabbit for craft cocktails and either Makers & Finders or Vesta for coffee prepared with a local touch.
+Try the Velveteen Rabbit for craft cocktails, Garagiste for wine and either Makers & Finders or Vesta for coffee prepared with a local touch.
 The Downtown Arts District is home base for First Friday, an outdoor festival of art, food and culture that takes place on the first Friday of each month.